nvoronetskiy/ImGuiColorTextEdit/README.md

 - API to strip trailing whitespaces.
 - Whitespace indicators for tabs and spaces (can be turned on and off).
 - No longer uses regular expressions for colorizing text (see below).
+- Provides an optional companion widget to show source code differences between versions (see below).

 ## Integration